Zakariya06/HairSalonWebsite/HairSalonWebsiteReport.md

 ## Conclusion

 This hair salon website project successfully addresses the needs of both personas while creating an attractive, responsive, and user-friendly online presence for the salon.
 The use of modern web technologies and design principles ensures a positive user experience across various devices and provides a solid foundation for future enhancements.
+The implemented changes based on feedback have further improved the usability and functionality of the website.